 The City's goal is to encourage a growing sense of stewardship - both within City Hall and the Rochester community - toward sustaining the environment and natural resources for future generations.
-The City's Green Team, made up of representatives from every City department, provides expertise to guide the development of City policies and practices to ensure they are consistent with the environmental mission.
+The City's Office of Energy and Sustainability, provides expertise to guide the development of City policies and practices to ensure they are consistent with the environmental mission.